563 related texts · 17 related myths · Page 2 of 12

 Because, according to some traditions, even the ten plagues weren't enough to soften the hearts of the Egyptians.
 The oppression of the Hebrews continued relentlessly, right up to ...

-It wasn't always meant to be this way, you know.
-According to the Legends of the Jews, it all goes back to the Golden Calf.
-Imagine, if you will, a world where every single Israeli...
+In Legends of the Jews, it all goes back to the Golden Calf.
+Imagine, if you will, a world where every single Israelite was a priest, a direct conduit to God.
+A nation of holy peop...

 Right there, in front of everyone, Aaron and his sons were chosen, set apart for the holy task of serving as priests.
 Immediately following this ceremony, Aaron and his sons went i...